akto-api-security/tests-library/remediation/SPRING_BOOT_BEANS_ACTUATOR_EXPOSED.md

 ```

 In the example above, only the health and info endpoints are exposed.
 You can adjust the include and exclude properties as per your requirements.

-### Step 4: Regular Audit

-Additionally, it is good practice to perform regular audits of your actuator endpoints to ensure they remain secure.
-Also, always keep your Spring Boot and other dependent libraries update to the latest versions to prevent any security breaches.

-Remember, security is not a one time task but an ongoing process.